Mike May (Iowa politician)

-Mike May (born June 22, 1945, in Hobbs, New Mexico) was the Iowa State Representative from the 6th District.
+Mike May (born June 22, 1945, in Hobbs, New Mexico) is an American former politician who was the Iowa State Representative from the 6th District.
 He served in the Iowa House of Representatives from 2005 through 2011.
 He received his BA from Simpson College and his MS from Minnesota State University, Mankato.

 May currently serves on several committees in the Iowa House – the Economic Growth committee; the Transportation committee; and the Education committee, where he is the ranking member.
 He also serves on the Education Appropriations Subcommittee.

 May was re-elected in 2006 with 8,281 votes, running unopposed.